qaware/openapi-generator-for-spring/README.md

 **[shaded](openapi-generator-for-spring-shaded)** contains shaded
 dependencies to avoid interence with Spring Boot autoconfiguration.
 This library does not want to trigger Mustache or WebJar exposure for users of this library.
 Shading is the only mechanism which still allows to use such code but hide it from Spring Boot.

 Each module aims to have minimal dependencies.
 General library dependencies are:

 * Spring Core (Web/WebMVC/WebFlux are optional)
 * Jackson
 * Swagger Annotations
 * WebJar for Swagger UI (shaded)
 * Mustache (shaded)
 * Apache Commons

+## Development & Contributing

+Please open an issue before posting a pull request unless you have a very obvious fix or improvement to contribute.

+When developing with IntelliJ, run `mvn clean package -DskipTests` first in order to get the integration tests also running from within the IDE.